dylanpieper/chatalot/README.md

 #### Self-evaluation

-Self-evaluation prompts the chat model to improve the initial or prior structured data extraction using the `eval_rounds` parameter (increases token use).
-You can set the number of self-evaluation rounds but be mindful of the cost and risk of diminishing returns.
+Self-evaluation prompts the chat model to evaluate and refine the structured data extraction using the `eval_rounds` parameter (increases token use).
+You can set the number of evaluation rounds but be mindful of the cost and risk of diminishing returns.

 ``` r
 batch <- chat$batch(prompts, type = type_sentiment, eval_rounds = 1)